-In this week’s coaching conversation, Atlanta Dream head coach Nicki Collen joins the Basketball Podcast to discuss building a WNBA defense.
-Collen build the Dream into a top defense, and shares insights on what to she teaches, including the defensive analytics that shape her defense.
+In this week’s coaching conversation, Baylor head coach, and former Atlanta Dream, head coach Nicki Collen joins the Basketball Podcast to discuss building a WNBA defense.
+Before becoming the head coach of Baylor women’s basketball, Collen built the Dream into a top defense, and shares insights on what to she teaches, including the defensive analytics that shape her defense.

 Collen was named head coach of the Atlanta Dream on October 30, 2017.
 In her first season at the helm, Collen led the Dream to franchise-best 23-11 record and the No. 2 overall seed entering the 2018 WNBA Playoffs.
 For her work, the first-year head coach was named WNBA Coach of the Year.
 Her 2018 team tied a franchise-best 13 home wins and won 10 games on the road, the most ever by a Dream squad.